Tongariro Alpine Crossing: Walk details

 Climbing of Mount Ngauruhoe as a side trip from the main crossing is not allowed anymore (as requested by the local iwi) and track markings were removed.

 There are no guaranteed fresh water supplies on the walk.
 Springs in the area are often scalding hot and tainted with minerals and dissolved metals from the volcanic activity.
 Most natural water in the area is not drinkable.
-The Ketetahi Hot Springs, about 10 minutes from the Ketetahi hut, is privately owned by the local iwi Tuwharetoa and has been placed out of bounds since the 1990s when a tourist was scalded to death.
+Access is not permitted to Ketetahi Hot Springs, about 10 minutes from the Ketetahi hut.
+The springs are located on 38 ha of private land owned by the local iwi Ngāti Tuwharetoa that has never been part of Tongariro National Park.
+The area of the springs is dangerous and a person was badly burned in 2007 when they entered the closed area.

 Alpine exposure and 2007 name change

 Until 2007 the crossing was called the "Tongariro Crossing", but this was changed to the "Tongariro Alpine Crossing" to emphasize the extreme weather on the exposed terrain.
 Almost the entire length of the crossing is in volcanic terrain with no vegetation and fully exposed to weather – at moderate altitude.
 As the crossing is easily accessible, it is walked by large numbers of tourists and casual walkers each year.
 The Department of Conservation is concerned about trampers being unprepared for the conditions they may encounter and introduced the name change to warn the many poorly equipped visitors of potential hazards.
 Key hazards are the high wind chill factor, the rapid change in weather and very poor visibility in the sudden storms with blinding snow and cloud.
 In 2006, two people of an estimated 65,000 walkers died on the track.
 Although the route is marked with poles, it is quite common in poor weather for visibility to be severely reduced.
 Poles may be snow covered or destroyed by wind gusts in winter.